 Doctor of Nursing Practice

-- Solidify your knowledge of patient care delivery through the application of clinical scholarship.
-The program requires a minimum of 1,000 clinical hours to meet specific DNP competencies.
+- Solidify your knowledge of patient care through the application of clinical scholarship and integrate nursing sciences and theories to improve health care delivery systems.
+The program requires a minimum of 300 clinical hours to meet specific DNP competencies.

 - Enhance your leadership and communication skills to lead interprofessional teams in creating innovative solutions for complex health care delivery systems.

 - Apply the principles of disease prevention strategies as well as develop, implement, and evaluate health promotion policies to provide better patient outcomes and address gaps in care for population health.

 The final requirement of the DNP program consists of a residency experience that includes a DNP project to demonstrate your ability to translate scientific research into evidence-based, client-centered health care practice.